 Sour mash only, all copper stills, no chill filtration, bottled in bond: it all comes together with these Kentucky-based bourbons and ryes … and other interesting, well, new riffs on a classic spirit (see below).

-Drink: We love their flagship high-rye bourbon, but Backsetter offers something unique: the bourbon and rye releases utilize backset collected from distillation of peat-smoked malted barley, imparting a smoky note.
+Drink: We love their flagship high-rye bourbon, but Backsetter offers something unique: the bourbon and rye releases utilize backset collected from the distillation of peat-smoked malted barley, imparting a smoky note.

 Old Forester has been around for 150+ years and is revered as the first bourbon to be sealed in a glass bottle.
 These are high-rye bourbons, and that rye adds a bit of spice.
-Otherwise, as the brand’s Master Taster Jackie Zykan once told us about their famed Birthday Bourbon release, Old Forester represents the “true essence of what Kentucky bourbon is supposed to taste like: sweet on the front, spicy on the back, a little bit dry, oak forward, but balanced and palatable.”
+Otherwise, as the brand’s former Master Taster Jackie Zykan once told us about their famed Birthday Bourbon release, Old Forester represents the “true essence of what Kentucky bourbon is supposed to taste like: sweet on the front, spicy on the back, a little bit dry, oak forward, but balanced and palatable.”

-Drink: If you can find it, the annual Birthday Bourbon releases all hail from one day’s production in a particular year — and they’re so revered people used to camp out for them (when they could).
+Drink: If you can find it, the annual Birthday Bourbon releases all hail from one day’s production in a particular year — and they’re so revered that people used to camp out for them (when they could).

 This adventurous, award-winning Vermont distiller offers farm-to-bottle ryes and blended whiskeys, formerly under the tutelage of whiskey legend Dave Pickerell.